VIDEO EXCLUSIVE: Bill Nighy Reveals What He Loved About ‘Emma’ Co-Stars Anya Taylor-Joy & Johnny Flynn

 “I do long to be just someone who has to just walk like me, and talk like me and wear proper trousers,” he joked.

-Emma was released in select theaters February 21, and had its wide release March 6.
+Emma was released in select theaters on February 21 and had its wide release on March 6.
 Watch the trailer below: